webpack-contrib/compression-webpack-plugin/README.md

 Default: `0`

-Only assets bigger than this size are processed.
-In bytes.
+Only assets larger than this size (in bytes) are processed.

 **webpack.config.js**